pubnub/chat-components-ios-examples/telehealth-example/README.md

 # Telehealth Application

-`telehealth-example` is a basic chat application that features communication between doctor and patient.
+`telehealth-example` is a basic chat application that features communication between a doctor and a patient.

 <img src="../assets/telehealth-ios-app.png" alt="Getting Started app for iOS" style="width:300px"/>